dippynark/bpf-sockmap/README.md

 ## Debug

-The generated object file can be viewed using `llvm-objdump`
+The generated object file can be inspected using `llvm-objdump`

 ```
 llvm-objdump -S ./bpf/bpf_sockmap.o